CMACGroup/cmacpartner/docs/pages/quote.md

 # Quote

-Used to obtain an estimated price and optional ETA if you can cover a booking with the specified details.
-If you cannot cover then just return a 204 - No Content.
+Used to obtain estimated prices (per operator) and optional ETA if you can cover a booking with the specified details.
+If you cannot cover then just return an empty array.

 ## Details